Kaprizov gets hat trick as Wild thump Blues 6-2, even series

 “You come here, get a split and go home.
 You’re satisfied with that,” coach Craig Berube said.
 “It’s going to be a long series and you’ve got to battle and stay with it.”

-Eriksson Ek broke Blues goalie Ville Husso’s shutout streak at 69:33 when he scored on Minnesota’s first on-target shot.
-After Bortuzzo’s stick broke on a clearing attempt, Jordan Greenway grabbed the puck and – passing it right past the defenseless Bortuzzo – fed Eriksson Ek on the sweet spot of his stick for the one-timer.
+Eriksson Ek broke Husso’s scoreless streak at 69:33 when he scored on Minnesota’s first on-target shot.
+After Bortuzzo’s stick broke on a clearing attempt, Jordan Greenway grabbed the puck and — passing it right past the defenseless Bortuzzo — fed Eriksson Ek on the sweet spot of his stick for the one-timer.

-”It was obviously super important for us to get that momentum to get kind of feeling good about the game,” Kaprizov said through a translator. ”I think the fans were into it right away.”

-Kaprizov, the precocious Russian star who set franchise records this season with 47 goals and 108 points, gave the Wild a 5-2 lead with a slick tap-in of Mats Zuccarello’s pass on the rush.
-He added an empty-netter with 7:08 left after Berube pulled Husso in a last-ditch effort.
+Fleury smiled from the crease as he saw the whole Wild bench jump up in elation.

 The Wild kept the same power-play lineup after their Game 1 struggle, and Gaudreau delivered on the first opportunity.
 After Justin Faulk was called for high-sticking, Husso left a juicy rebound of Jonas Brodin’s slap shot out front that Gaudreau knocked in.